Video Production Cost Estimator & Calculator Tool

 Editing is a time-consuming and painstaking process to get the final product exactly the way you want it.
 A general rule of thumb for video editing is that it will likely take a good deal longer to complete than you think it will.
-The amount of footage that needs to be looked at and the target length are major factors is how much editing time will be needed to complete the project.
+The amount of footage that needs to be looked at and the target length are major factors in how much editing time will be needed to complete the project.

 Animation, Special Effects

-The use of special effects, animation, and animated motion graphics can bring your concept to life in ways live-action video cannot.
+The use of special effects, animation, and animated motion graphics can bring your concept to life in ways live-action videos cannot.
 These post-production techniques are impactful and engaging to audiences but take the time that can add large chunks of expense to your overall video production budget.

 Music, Sound Effects

 Adding music and sound effects to your video will also increase both the quality of the production and your budget.
 You can save on usage fees by using royalty-free music that can be affordably sourced through online catalogs.
 Licensing fees for popular music can run into thousands depending on the artist.

 Creating multiple versions of the same video for testing and audience targeting purposes can increase post-production time and costs.

 Producing professional video content for marketing and internal communications applications is an essential business asset in today's digital age.
 Careful planning and budgeting will help keep costs down and allow you to see a greater return on your digital marketing investment.

 The video production cost estimator available at Sparkhouse will show you what you can expect and help to keep your project on budget throughout the entire process.